capistrano-plugins/capistrano-postgresql/README.md

 option.

 * `set :pg_password`<br/>
 Password for the database user.
-By default this option is not set and **new random password** is generated each time you create a new database.<br/>
+By default this option is not set and a **new random password** is generated each time you create a new database.<br/>
 If you set this option to `"some_secure_password"` - that will be the db user's password.
 Keep in mind that having a hardcoded password in `deploy.rb` (or